Our operations

 At Aker BP, we produce energy that the world needs, and we contribute with raw materials to a number of products that are used in our daily lives.
 At the same time, we are working to reduce our emissions, revolutionize the oil industry and help finance the green shift.

-Aker BP is the operator of the field centers Valhall, Ula, Edvard Grieg, Ivar Aasen, Alvheim and Skarv.
+The company operates the field centres Valhall, Ula, Edvard Grieg/Ivar Aasen, Alvheim and Skarv.
 In addition, we have a license share of ~ 31.5% in the Johan Sverdrup field.

 We are convinced that there are still opportunities for large and interesting discoveries on the shelf, and we will be an important industrial player in the years to come.